RonMcKay/OODRetrieval/README.md

 set of classes.

 2. Update the named tuple `datasets` within the `configuration.py` file.
-You have to supply the name of your dataset, the module_name, the class name of your PyTorch dataset class as well as a dictionary containing optional keyword arguments that are getting passed to the `__init__` method of your dataset (the root path to the images e.g.).
+You have to supply the name of your dataset, the module name, the class name of your PyTorch dataset class as well as a dictionary containing optional keyword arguments that are getting passed to the `__init__` method of your dataset (the root path to the images e.g.).
 That's all you have to do.
 Just change the `DATASET` attribute within the `CONFIG` and run the scripts.
 As mentioned earlier, if you just want to infer some images without having annotations for them you can use the already written `custom_dataset` in `datasets` in the `configuration.py` file.
 Just change the root path to the directory containing your images and run the scripts.

+#### How to add your own model

+In order to add a custom semantic segmentation or meta model you just have to add a new entry in the respective dictionary within the `configuration.py` file.
+The first argument should be the name of your model (will be used to generate folder structure).
+The second argument should be the module name, the third the class name of your model, the fourth a dictionary of keyword arguments that is being passed to the `__init__` method of your model and the fifth argument the path to the pretrained weights, or if they do not exist yet where the trained weights should be saved (in case you specified a meta model and train it with the `train_meta_nn.py` script).
+Meta models should accept an integer as first attribute which sets the number of input features to the network.

 #### Keyboard and mouse commands